UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/4_practical_crazyflie.md

 ---

-### 1. Prepare & Flash the Crazyradio 2.0 Firmware
+### 1. Prepare & Flash the Crazyradio 2.0 Firmware [This is for information only.
+The radios have already been updated]

 **Reference:** [Getting Started with Crazyradio 2.0](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyradio-2-0/)